nickyhajal/world-domination-summit/_content/faqs.md

 ### What is the refund/exchange policy on WDS tickets?

+All WDS tickets (Connect and 360) are non-refundable.

+<b>For WDS 360:</b>
-All WDS tickets are non-refundable.
-Transfers and name changes on main-stage (360) tickets are available for a $100 fee up to 60 days and a $200 fee 30 days prior to the event.
-After **June 10th, 2017** no further transfers or name changes will be possible.
+Transfers and name changes are available for a $100 fee from February until May 10th (60 days prior to WDS) and a $200 fee from May 11th until June 10th (30 days prior to WDS).
+Starting **June 11th, 2017**, no further transfers or name changes will be possible.

+<b>For WDS Connect:</b>
+There are no transfers or name changes for WDS Connect tickets.

 <div class="line-canvas"></div>